Christmas Time with the Judds

 Christmas Time with the Judds is the fourth studio album by American country duo the Judds.
-It was released on September 29, 1987 in conjunction with Curb and RCA Nashville.
+It was released on September 29, 1987, by RCA Records.
 It was produced by Brent Maher.
 Christmas Time was the duo's first collection of Christmas music released in a full-length album.
 The album contained nine tracks of holiday material that would later be re-released in the following decades.
+Having been released 8 months after Heartland, it marked the only time the duo released two albums within the same year.

 Background and content

 Christmas Time with the Judds would be the duo's fourth studio album and first of Christmas music.
 By this point, the duo had become one of country music's most successful duo's, having several number one hits and three successful studio albums.